-We thought it would be helpful to provide some of the best ideas we’ve come across in our discussions with financial advisors.
+As the country settles into the reality of high inflation, rising rates, uncertainty in the stock market, and geopolitical conflict – digital communication is the norm, and digital channels are becoming more important than ever.
+We thought it would be helpful to provide some of the best marketing ideas we’ve come across in our discussions with financial advisors.
 You are all working hard to stay connected with clients, and for many of you, this is resulting in an adjustment across new and existing business.

-It doesn’t have to be overthought – just get your voice out there consistently.
+It doesn’t have to be over-engineered – just get your voice out there consistently.
 Everyone is looking for stability and a calming voice, so this is a great time to build brand awareness.
-Guide your clients across multiple topics, figure out ways to give back to your community digitally, and make contacts that can bring in assets long term by providing value during this time.
+Guide your clients across multiple topics, figure out ways to give back to your audience digitally, and make connections with the stickiest clients you have.

-Tuning up your practice with regards to price, product, positioning, and place can be very foundational.
-Be there for your clients, focus on other areas that may give you the uptick you need.
+Tuning up your practice with regards to price, product, and positioning can be very foundational.
+Be there for your clients, but also focus on other areas that may give you the uptick you need.